zac-harwood/heman/README.md

 <p align="center"><img src="https://i.imgur.com/ASmLjWm.png"></p>

-This colorscheme is designed to write code in **C**, in a very playful and retro charming colors.
+This colorscheme is designed to write code in **C**, in very playful retro style colors.

 The **heman** theme is inspired by the **He-Man** action figure series from the 80es and uses a bright rainbow color palette.